brettmainers/BinarySearchTree/README.md

-This program is a binary tree that uses recursion and helper methods to add, remove, and search for nodes.
+This program is a binary search tree that uses recursion and helper methods to add, remove, and search for nodes.
 The progam also includes inorder, preorder, and postorder traversal.